trokster/xcayp/README.md

 =====

 Have you ever dreamt of escaping from your PC and start coding from any internet enabled device?
 Xcayp allow this and much more.
-In fact we do not yet understand the full potential of this approach.
-But we feel it is a stepping stone into new territories.
+In fact we do not yet understand the full potential of this approach, but we feel it is a stepping stone into new territories.

-Xcayp is a modular online interface in which the code is stored in a web oriented database with advanced synchronisation capabilities.
-Allowing a radical approach to user interfaces, development and deployment.
+Xcayp is a modular online interface in which the code is stored in a web oriented database (couchdb) with advanced sync capabilities.
+This allows for radical approach to user interfaces, development and deployment.

 For the time being the interface is composed of:
- - A code editor allowing online modification of the interface objects, regenerating the frontend in real time.
+ - A code editor allowing online/offline modification of the interface objects, regenerating the frontend in real time.
  - Widgets controling the connection to the remote DBs, and therefore choose if work is performed locally or synchronised directly to the server whenever you are online.